MaxB2025/set-up-a-dns-server-on-Linux/README.md

 <img src="https://github.com/user-attachments/assets/5d9a2665-0e27-4272-befa-3b782e6bf62e">
 </p>

-To make your router use your new DNS resolver, put its IP address into router DNS server configurations.
-You may try to edit forwarders in named.conf file and test your query latency time.
+To make your router use your new DNS resolver, put its IP address into router's DNS server configurations.
+You may also try to edit forwarders in named.conf file and test your query latency time.
 In my case default settings works the fastest so I left it unchanged.